-On the heading , World War I, question I and sub-question as to my first contingent to France and General Pershing and his first, appearance and points of interest on the trip over I have already referred to all that.
-The American landing at St. Nazaire -- I've covered that.
-I have answered the question of being in Paris, not for the 4th of July parade -- but for the Bastille Day parade I think.
+On the heading "World War I," questions and subquestions to my first contingent to France and General Pershing and his first appearance, and points of interest on the trip over, I've already referred to all that.
+Question 2, the American landing at St. Nazaire, I've covered that.
+I have answered the question about being in Paris, not for the 4th of July Parade, but for the Bastille Day parade, I think.
 I have also described St. Nazaire at that time.
 Question 3 I've pretty largely answered.

-Q. 4.
-American units moved into the line near Luneville at Sommervilliers in November 1917.Shortly thereafter they suffered their first casualties.
+4. American units moved into the line near Luneville at Sommervilliers in November 1917.
+Shortly thereafter they suffered their first casualties.
 Colonel Marshall was directed to report on the attack.
 He also attended the funeral of the three men near Bathelemont.
 Any comment on this?